aquasecurity/trivy/docs/tutorials/other-resources/cks.md

 # CKS preparation resources

+The [Certified Kubernetes Security Specialist (CKS) Exam](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/) is offered by The Linux Foundation.
+It provides assurance that a CKS has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.
+CKA certification is required to sit for this exam.

-Community Resources
+### Community Resources

 - [Trivy Video overview (short)][overview]
 - [Example questions from the exam][exam]
 - [More example questions][questions]

-Aqua Security Blog posts
+### Aqua Security Blog posts

 - Supply chain security best [practices][supply-chain-best-practices]
 - Supply chain [attacks][supply-chain-attacks]
--

 If you know of interesting resources, please start a PR to add those to the list.

 [overview]: https://youtu.be/2cjH6Zkieys